Our Pick of the Best Hiking Boots with Ankle Support In 2022

 7. Altra Lone Peak ALL-WTHR Mid

 These boots are significantly lighter and more compact.
 The water-resistant layer is not a Gore-Tex membrane as is more commonly found, but rather an eVent membrane.
-EVent is somewhat more wicking of moisture and somewhat more breathable than Gore-Tex, but it is not quite as durable as the latter material.
+Event is somewhat more wicking of moisture and somewhat more breathable than Gore-Tex, but it is not quite as durable as the latter material.

-Having said that, when we’re putting in a lot of miles, we find that the flexibility and lightweight of the Lone Peaks are more than worth it to make up for the compromise.
+Having said that, when we’re putting in a lot of miles, we find that the flexibility and light weight of the Lone Peaks are more than worth it to make up for the compromise.

 I think it is important to note that the most recent version of these shoes offers more support than earlier versions did.
 The Lone Peak Mids are unrivalled when it comes to fast and light adventures that require additional support beyond what a trail runner is capable of providing.